WhenMyBaby.com

 Then, understanding your menstrual and ovulation cycles is key to timing love-making for conception.
 At-home techniques to track ovulation - charting your basal body temperature (BBT) and other signs of female fertility, like changes in cervical mucus - can not only help you plan for "productive" sexual relations, daily monitoring of your monthly cycle can give you clues about whether or not you may experience some of the most common fertility problems.

-Some people who are trying to get pregnant like the additional guidance provided by at-home fertility tests and monitors.
-Along with the more commonly known ovulation predictors - with brand names like Fertile-Focus, ClearBlue Easy, and OvaCue - there are also now home tests for male fertility, specifically, Baby Start and Fertell.
-Ovulation predictors do just that: give women a heads-up as to their most fertile time in a given cycle.
+Some people who are trying to get pregnant like the additional guidance provided by at-home ovulation tests and fertility monitors.
+Ovulation predictors give women a heads-up as to their most fertile time in a given cycle.

 It's important to understand that none of these tests alone can give a full picture of an individual's or couple's ability to get pregnant.
 For example, there is no home test available for gauging the morphology or shape of a man's sperm cells, nor one that can assess DNA integrity of either sperm or egg.